Matplotlib is a Python library used for plotting. Plots enable us to visualize data in a pictorial or graphical representation.

-This tutorial is all about data visualization, with the help of data, Matlab creates 2d Plots and graphs, which is an essential part of data analysis.
+This tutorial is all about data visualization.
+Using data, Matplotlib creates 2d Plots and graphs, which is an essential part of data analysis.
 Recent years we have seen data visualization has got massive demand like never before.
 Organizations realized that without data visualization it would be challenging them to grow along with the growing completion in the market.

 Data visualization is a modern visualization communication.
 It involves the creation and study of the visual representation of data.
 Which is used to make the decision-making process and helps to quickly understand the analytics presented visually so everyone can grasp difficult concepts or identify new patterns.